dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 Statistical confidence intervals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A single summary score gives an indication of the forecast performance, but it is a single realization from a random process that neglects uncertainty in the score's estimate.
 That is, it is possible to obtain a good score, but it may be that the "good" score was achieved by chance and does not reflect the "true" score.
 Therefore, when interpreting results from a verification analysis, it is imperative to analyze the uncertainty in the realized scores.
 One good way to do this is to utilize confidence intervals.
-A confidence interval indicates that if the process were repeated many times, say 100, then the true score would fall within the interval $100(1-\alpha)\%$ of the time.
+A confidence interval indicates that if the process were repeated many times, say 100, then the true score would fall within the interval  ??please add correct symbols??  $100(1-\alpha)\%$ of the time.
 Typical values of $\alpha$ are 0.01, 0.05, and 0.10.
 The Point-Stat tool allows the user to select one or more specific $\alpha$-values to use.

 For continuous fields (e.g., temperature), it is possible to estimate confidence intervals for some measures of forecast performance based on the assumption that the data, or their errors, are normally distributed.
 The Point-Stat tool computes confidence intervals for the following summary measures: forecast mean and standard deviation, observation mean and standard deviation, correlation, mean error, and the standard deviation of the error.
-In the case of the respective means, the central limit theorem suggests that the means are normally distributed, and this assumption leads to the usual $100(1-\alpha)\%$ confidence intervals for the mean.
+In the case of the respective means, the central limit theorem suggests that the means are normally distributed, and this assumption leads to the usual ??add symbol??  $100(1-\alpha)\%$ confidence intervals for the mean.
 For the standard deviations of each field, one must be careful to check that the field of interest is normally distributed, as this assumption is necessary for the interpretation of the resulting confidence intervals.

 For the measures relating the two fields (i.e., mean error, correlation and standard deviation of the errors), confidence intervals are based on either the joint distributions of the two fields (e.g., with correlation) or on a function of the two fields.
 For the correlation, the underlying assumption is that the two fields follow a bivariate normal distribution.
 In the case of the mean error and the standard deviation of the mean error, the assumption is that the errors are normally distributed, which for continuous variables, is usually a reasonable assumption, even for the standard deviation of the errors.